botbreeder/what-the-matrix-is/README.md

 ### Relations

 Relations are mainly made of natural language and spatial data: lights, materials, textures, meshes, sounds, cameras, etc. They contain strings that link names.
-These names can be global or local, and may refer to any value, including other (named) relations.
 We call these strings Narratives.
+The names can be global or local, and may refer to any value, including other (named) narratives and references.

 ```
 Relation